Consider these two events:

 Both these events happened to me, and while I hadn't realized it at the time, now that I'm an adult, I see these incidents are similar because both represent times when an adult "disciplined" another person's child.

-discipline," according to Merriam-Webster's online dictionary, is defined as "training (teaching) that corrects, molds, or perfects the mental faculties or moral character."
+The word "discipline," according to Merriam-Webster's online dictionary, is defined as "training (teaching) that corrects, molds, or perfects the mental faculties or moral character."
 This training, according to some, can be accomplished through punishments or enforced rules.
 However, I believe one of the most important criteria of effective discipline is the love found within the heart of the trainer.
 In the LDS manual, "Teaching, No Greater Call," it states:

-(D&C 12:8).
+"The Lord taught that those who have desires to assist in His work must "be humble and full of love, having faith, hope, and charity (D&C 12:8).
 Only those who are motivated by love will have a positive, powerful influence on those they teach.
 Pray to be filled with Christ-like love toward every person you teach, especially those who sometimes behave inappropriately (italics added)."

-here and here, but unfortunately, in none of these examples was love or kindness shown.
+So what does this mean?
+Or rather, how can we apply this counsel to those times when we believe we should discipline someone else's child?
+A few possible techniques for situations in and outside your home are listed here and here, but unfortunately, in none of these examples was love or kindness shown.
 Self-controlled, level-headed responses, yes, but not kindness.
 And yet, I can't help thinking that if we really wanted to correct--train--a child's behavior, not just put a temporary band-aid on it, we would do better to follow the example of the scriptural man who saw a need and helped with love: the Good Samaritan.

 In Christ's parable, the Samaritan didn't chastise or berate the wounded man for his unwise actions--hadn't he known it wasn't safe to travel that road alone?
 Instead, he cleansed his wounds.
 Similarly, he didn't leave the man on the side of the road, wallowing in his misery; he lifted then carried the man to the arms of another caretaker.
 Isn't this how we should respond to children who misbehave?
 Shouldn't we show caring, guidance, and kindness as the man in my first story did?